thosgood/this-weeks-finds/markdown/101-150/week125.md

 You may also be wondering about "stacks".
 In this you're not alone.
 There's an amusing passage about stacks in the following book:

-2) Joe Harris and Ian Morrison, Moduli of Curves, Springer-Verlag, New York, 1998.
+2) Joe Harris and Ian Morrison, _Moduli of Curves_, Springer-Verlag, New York, 1998.

 They write: